 - Wallace & Gromit: The Curse of the Were-Rabbit

-So why don’t you see as many stop motion clay films as traditional cel animated ones?
+So why don’t you see as many claymation movies as traditional cel animated ones?
 Well, as you can see from this video from Insider, it’s a lot of work.
 And we mean… a lot of work.

 Not only does every character, animal, and building have to be created, often resulting in hundreds of models, but then those figures have to be meticulously moved ever so slightly while each individual frame is captured.
-It’s a ton of work, but as Laika and Aardman Animations have shown, the result can be some of the best animated movies of all time.
+It’s a ton of work, but as Laika and Aardman Animations have shown, the result has led to some of the best animated movies ever.